akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 first stopped
 ```

 When we stopped actor `first`, it stopped its child actor, `second`, before stopping itself.
-This ordering is strict, _all_ `PostStop` signals of the children are processed before the `PostStop` signal of the parent
+This ordering is strict, _all_ @apidoc[akka.actor.typed.PostStop] signals of the children are processed before the `PostStop` signal of the parent
 is processed.

 ### Failure handling

 Parents and children are connected throughout their lifecycles.
-Whenever an actor fails (throws an exception or an unhandled exception bubbles out from @scala[`onMessage`]@java[`Receive`]) the failure information is propagated
+Whenever an actor fails (throws an exception or an unhandled exception bubbles out from @scala[@scaladoc[onMessage](akka.actor.typed.scaladsl.AbstractBehavior#onMessage(msg:T):akka.actor.typed.Behavior[T])]@java[@javadoc[Receive](akka.actor.typed.javadsl.Receive)]) the failure information is propagated
 to the supervision strategy, which then decides how to handle the exception caused by the actor.
 The supervision strategy is typically defined by the parent actor when it spawns a child actor.
 In this way, parents act as supervisors for their children.
 The default _supervisor strategy_ is to stop the child.
 If you don't define the strategy all failures result in a stop.

 Let's observe a restart supervision strategy in a simple experiment.
 Add the following classes to your project, just as you did with the previous ones: